 I am an historian and a tenured research associate at Deutsche Presseforschung (German Press Research) in the Department of Cultural Studies, and at ZeMKI, Centre for Media, Communication and Information Research, University of Bremen, Germany.
-I am also a Fellow of the Royal Historical Society (FRHistS), a member of the Editorial Board of the journal Media History (Taylor&Francis), a Corresponding Editor on the Editorial Board of Journalism History (Taylor&Francis), and a member of the International Advisory Board of the Transactions of the Royal Historical Society (Cambridge University Press).
+I am also a Fellow of the Royal Historical Society (FRHistS), a co-editor of the journal Media History (Taylor&Francis), a Corresponding Editor on the Editorial Board of Journalism History (Taylor&Francis), and a member of the International Advisory Board of the Transactions of the Royal Historical Society (Cambridge University Press).
 In 2014 I was a Visiting Researcher in the Department of Humanities at the University of Trento in Italy.

 My areas of expertise are the history of media and communication, international and transnational history, the history of war, the history of the Weimar Republic and the Third Reich, Jewish history, and women’s history.
 Above all, my research focuses on the intersection between international/transnational history and the history of media and communication in the era of the two World Wars.